FluffyBullet/Sodoku-challenge/README.md

 ### <u>Development progression</u>

-<strong>31/8/22</strong><br>
+**31/8/22**

 At first attempt, the intro section would request for the user to select the mode - the progressing into difficulty setting.
-Similar to all games and approaches, there needs to be an expectation that the user has not experienced the game/event before.<br>
+Similar to all games and approaches, there needs to be an expectation that the user has not experienced the game/event before.

-    Edited to be included in the flow chart, the intro section now includes option to explain the rules, or start the game.<br>
+Edited to be included in the flow chart, the intro section now includes option to explain the rules, or start the game.

-<strong>01/09/22</strong><br>
+**01/09/22**

-    As the display is presented, no guide was presented for the user.<br>
+As the display is presented, no guide was presented for the user.

-    To correct this, axis lables were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.<br>
+To correct this, axis lables were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.

 Coloring of text allowes me to make the labels to stand out from the display, giving a clear understanding to the user.

-<strong>05/09/22</strong><br>
+**05/09/22**

-    Using references to check and update entries and correct results was difficult as initial recall from the text file enters as strong with /n at the end of each array.<br>
+Using references to check and update entries and correct results was difficult as initial recall from the text file enters as strong with /n at the end of each array.

 To correct this, the string needs "\n" removing and splitting after each commar.
-However, you cannot concatenate a list and a string together causing another issue for display of the puzzle.<br>
+However, you cannot concatenate a list and a string together causing another issue for display of the puzzle.

 Combatting this is to use the conversion method in the testing function rather than display.
-On completion this will be converted back to string then returned for display.<br>
+On completion this will be converted back to string then returned for display.

 In addition, "_" was originally entered to show guesses required but not recognised as an integer.
-This was displayed as "0" instead - to be updated in rules.<br>
+This was displayed as "0" instead - to be updated in rules.

-<strong>09/09/22</strong><br>
+**09/09/22**

 After displaying the puzzle or Sudoku mapping into PrettyTables, correct guesses were not being updated.
 Looking into this, I found the add rows was being added as a tuple rather than list.
-With the data being unable to be manipulated I needed to find a way to change the data.<br>
+With the data being unable to be manipulated I needed to find a way to change the data.

 I found a function within the PrettyTables library, allowing me to remove previous rows.
-With this, I can then re-type the data to the rows showing an update.<br>
+With this, I can then re-type the data to the rows showing an update.

 For demonstration purposes, Test setting has been entered with all but 1 field entered.
 Difficulty setting == 99.
 Answer at B1 is 1.

+**12/09/22**

+Comment lines were pushed to the start of code block to allow condensing of codes and easy view between functions and purposes.
+I used this method as updating "_puzzle" variable was not working correctly but required to reference between 3 functions.
+On completion, this was pushed back to it's correct place.

 ### Library's used